Getting away from the wall – the liberated kitchen

 Liberated from the fitted kitchen and allowing for flexible room design, with free-standing kitchen modules, the kitchen can be organised according to your individual preferences.
 Depending on the circumstances, the kitchen can then be enlarged or reduced in size.
 A further advantage: free-standing kitchens can easily travel with you when you move and be reinstalled in the new kitchen, in keeping with the available space.

 In this way, in contrast with the free-standing kitchen modules of former times, cooking stations which integrate the sink and hot plates can even be positioned in the middle of a room without any need to be up against a wall.
 The arrangement of modular elements can be precisely adapted to the layout of available water and electricity connections.
 Modern modular systems thus facilitate completely individualised configuration.
 As an island unit or kitchen counter, free-standing, attached to the wall or functioning as a room divider, the kitchen can be adapted to the particular situation in terms of space and connection points.
+By virtue of its double-wall construction and the thoughtful use of cut-outs and recesses, the modular system A La Carte II from Stadtnomaden offers the installation spaces and pathways needed for wiring and connection of all the integrated appliances within each module as well as between modules, guaranteeing that no additional use of electric tools is required.

 An alternative to the fitted kitchen